What Is Invoice Factoring? How Does It Work?

 • Commercial real estate loans: This type of business loan is specifically designed for purchasing real estate for business use, such as an office space, warehouse, or storefront.

 • Business line of credit: With this flexible form of business financing, you have access to a maximum amount of funding, or credit.
-You can borrow what you need (up to your credit limit) as you need it, and only pay interest on what you borrow.
+You can borrow what you need (up to your credit limit) as you need it, and only pay interest on the amount you borrow.

-• Online business loans: Online lenders offer loan options similar to those traditional banks offer but typically have a faster approval process and may have more options for people with lower credit scores.
+• Online business loans: Online lenders offer loan options similar to those from traditional banks but typically have a faster approval process and may have more options for people with lower credit scores.

 • Merchant cash advance: This type of funding allows small businesses (“merchants”) to get a cash advance for business expenses in return for a portion of their future sales or receivables.